Sharp Constants of Approximation Theory. VI. Weighted Polynomial Inequalities of Different Metrics on the Multidimensional Cube and Ball: Introduction

 Note that relations \eqref{E1.5}, \eqref{E1.6a}, \eqref{E1.6b}, and the second relation in \eqref{E1.6c} for the sharp Nikolskii-type constants are special cases of more general limit relations between sharp Markov--Bernstein--Nikolskii type constants with $\vert h(0)\vert$ and $\|h\|_{L_\iy(\Omega)}$ in \eqref{E1.2} and \eqref{E1.3} replaced by $\vert D_N(h)(0)\vert$ and $\|D_N(h)\|_{L_\iy(\Omega)}$, respectively, for certain differential operators $D_N$ (see \cite{GT2017, G2017, G2018, G2019b, G2020a}).
 In addition, note that the sharp nonweighted Bernstein--Nikolskii constants for entire functions of exponential type can be easily found only for $p=2$ (see \cite[Eq.
 (1.6)]{G2018}).

 No exact or asymptotic equalities for multivariate sharp constants in Nikolskii-type inequalities for algebraic polynomials are known.
 In this paper we extend \eqref{E1.6c} to asymptotic relations for multivariate sharp constants $\NN\left(\PP_{aV},L_{p,W}(Q^m)\right)$ and $\NN\left(\PP_{n,m},L_{p,W}(\BB^m)\right)$ with Gegenbauer-type weights.
-In addition, we prove a weighted version of limit equality \eqref{E1.6a} and find certain multivariate sharp constants for $p=2$. \\ \textbf{Main Results and Remarks.} We first discuss asymptotics of the sharp constants on the cube $Q^m$.
+In addition, we prove a weighted version of limit equality \eqref{E1.6a} and find certain multivariate sharp constants for $p=2$.
+Note that we are unaware of any applications of these asymptotically sharp results. \\ \textbf{Main Results and Remarks.} We first discuss asymptotics of the sharp constants on the cube $Q^m$.

 \begin{theorem} If $V\subset\R^m$ satisfies the $\Pi$-condition, then for $p\in[1,\iy),\,m\ge 1,$ and $\la_j\ge 0,\,1\le j\le m$, the following limit relation holds true: \bna &&\lim_{a\to\iy}a^{-\left(m+2\sum_{j=1}^m\la_j\right)/p} \NN\left(\PP_{aV}, L_{p,\prod_{j=1}^m\left(1-x_j^2\right)^{\la_j-1/2}} (Q^m)\right)\nonumber\\ &&=2^{m/p}\,\NN_0\left(B_{V}\cap L_{p,\prod_{j=1}^m\left\vert t_j\right\vert^{2\la_j}}(\R^m), L_{p,\prod_{j=1}^m\left\vert t_j\right\vert^{2\la_j}}(\R^m)\right). \ena In addition, there exists a function $f_0\in \left(B_V\cap L_{p,\prod_{j=1}^m\left\vert t_j \right\vert^{2\la_j}}(\R^m)\right)\setminus\{0\}$ such that \bna &&\lim_{a\to\iy}a^{-\left(m+2\sum_{j=1}^m\la_j\right)/p} \NN\left(\PP_{aV}, L_{p,\prod_{j=1}^m\left(1-x_j^2\right)^{\la_j-1/2}}(Q^m)\right)\nonumber\\ &&= 2^{m/p}\left\vert f_0(0)\right\vert/\|f_0\|_ {L_{p,\prod_{j=1}^m\left\vert t_j\right\vert^{2\la_j}}(\R^m)}. \ena \end{theorem}